 We all need to heat and power our homes; but we can reduce our consumption considerably by being more efficient and reduce avoidable waste.
 Reducing energy consumption will not only be good for your pocket, but you will also reduce your contribution of carbon dioxide emission in the atmosphere.
 This will also help preserve a better environment for our children and future generations.

 Herts Warmer Homes

-Welwyn Hatfield Borough Council is working in partnership with Hertfordshire Council Council and other districts in Hertfordshire to run the Herts Warmer Homes scheme: supporting homeowners and residents to improve the energy efficiency of their homes.
-The source of funding for any approved energy efficiency works is through the Flexible Energy Company Obligation (ECO Flex).
+Welwyn Hatfield Borough Council is working in partnership with Hertfordshire Council Council and other districts in Hertfordshire to run the Herts Warmer Homes scheme.
+It supports homeowners and residents to improve the energy efficiency of their homes.

 The Council's Home Energy Efficiency Plan